kristapratico/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/API_LISTING.md

     credential=TextAnalyticsApiKeyCredential("xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"),
 )

-documents = ["The hotel was dark and unclean.", "The restaurant had amazing gnocci."]
+documents = ["The hotel was dark and unclean.
+I won't go back there.", "The restaurant had amazing gnocci.
+Yummy!"]

 response = client.analyze_sentiment(documents)   # list[Union[AnalyzeSentimentResult, DocumentError]]
 result = [doc for doc in response if not doc.is_error]